 One of the oldest surviving mosques of Male in Kaafu Atoll is the Male Friday Mosque, also known as the Malé Hukuru Miskiy.
-With every corner ornate from inside out, the mosque dates back to the year 1658.
-Its unique architecture and intricate carvings on the walls became the reason for why it was listed in UNESCO tentative World Heritage Cultural List 2008.
+It dates back to 1658.
+Having unique intricate carvings and architecture, it is a UNESCO World Heritage Site.
+Special permission from the Ministry of Islamic Affairs needs to be obtained to be able to enter the mosque.

-Situated near the great Hukuru Miskiiy in Maldives, Medhu Ziyaaraiy is the tomb of the famous Morocco scholar Abdul Barakat Yoosuf Al Barbary who is credited for the advent of Islam in the Maldives during 1153 AD.
-The tomb is a symbol of peace which prevails among the Maldivian population.
+Medhu Ziyaaraiy is the tomb of the famous Morocco scholar Abdul Barakat Yoosuf Al Barbary who is credited for the advent of Islam in the Maldives during 1153 AD.
+The tomb is a symbol of peace that prevails among the Maldivian population.
 According to folklore, Abdul Barakat Yoosuf Al Barbary helped the people of the Maldives get rid of the sea demon to escape from whose wrath, every month, a virgin girl was left alone for him in the temple, only to be found dead the following day.

 The Grand Friday Mosque in Male is one attraction that, with its towering golden dome, gathers the attention of all visitors.
 The mosque is part of the Islamic Centre which is at the Male's centre and is located right next to the main jetty of Male, thus making it easy to spot, even from the sea.

-The oldest Cemetery in the beach paradise.
-The Kongannu Cemetery was constructed 900 years ago to bury the remains of the first Muslims of Addu Atoll.
-The place is filled with secrets of ancient royal families and is also home to the most massive tombstone present in the country and dates back to the 18th Century.
-The memorial belongs to one of the royals, and a lot of historical scripts are also present in this Cemetery.
-The ones who are intrigued by history, Kongannu becomes an ideal destination to confront the past of Maldives.
+The oldest Cemetery in Maldives, the Kongannu Cemetery was constructed 900 years ago to bury the remains of the first Muslims of Addu Atoll.
+The place is filled with secrets of ancient royal families and is also home to the most massive tombstone present in the country which dates back to the 18th Century.
+The memorial belongs to one of the royals, and a lot of historical scripts are also present here.

 Compare quotes from upto 3 travel agents for free

-At the northernmost tip of the Atoll, Isdhoo Buddhist Stupas is the ideal location for tracing the history of the Buddhist in the Maldives.
-The place is filled with ruins of Buddhist Stupas as a lot of them were destroyed and replaced with mosques after the country’s conversion to Islam.
+At the northernmost tip of the Atoll, Isdhoo Buddhist Stupas is filled with ruins of Buddhist Stupas as a lot of them were destroyed and replaced with mosques after the country’s conversion to Islam.
 This place became a major tourist spot after Buddhist images and artefacts were unearthed from the island.

 This historic landmark was constructed in 1789 and has a fascinating history attached to it.
-Also known as the ‘Travelling Mosque’ this religious stories mosque was moved to numerous locations by the rulers.
-The intricate architecture becomes the reason of its admiration, and the structure created on a coral foundation that has engraved wooden pillars for support.
+Also known as the ‘Travelling Mosque’ this religious mosque was moved to numerous locations by the rulers.
 Initially located in the capital Male, the landmark was dismantled and moved to another island only to get assembled back in Sultan Park in Male.

 Although the exact date of the construction of this mosque remains a mystery, the place holds close connections to Mohammed Thakurufaanu, the former ruler of the Maldives Island from 1573 to 1585 AD.
 Located in Haa Alifu Atoll, it is believed that Thakurufaanu offered prayers here during his nonage and Mohanned Thakurufaanu's father was also buried in the cemetery present on the grounds of the mosque.
-People from a different religion however, are not permitted to enter the premises but can surely adore the architecture from the outside.
+People from a different religion however, are not permitted to enter.

 Constructed on the Gan Island in Addi Atoll, this place was established to pay homage to the British soldiers who died while serving in the Royal Air Force from 1941 to 1971.
 This iconic place also has cannons from World War 2 that are placed facing the Memorial to safeguard it.